microsoftgraph/msgraph-sample-ios-swift/tutorial/04-add-aad-auth.md

 In this section you will create a helper class to hold all of the calls to Microsoft Graph and update the `WelcomeViewController` to use this new class to get the logged-in user.

-1. Open the **GraphTutorial/AuthenticationManager.swift** file and add the following function to the `AuthenticationManager` class.
+1. Open **AuthenticationManager.swift** and add the following function to the `AuthenticationManager` class.

     ```Swift
     public func getGraphAuthProvider() -> MSALAuthenticationProvider? {